Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 **Nginx** is a popular open-source reverse proxy.

-## VPN Concentrator
+## VPN and VPN Concentrator

+A VPN allows users to create a tunnel over an untrusted network to connect remotely and securely to the corporate network.
+This type of VPN is called **Client-to-Site VPN** or **Remote-Access VPN**.
+A VPN can also be used to connect a satellite office to the main office, this is a **Site-to-Site VPN** to avoid purchasing a dedicated lease line.

+On both sides of the VPN, the traffic is encrypted with an encryption key and decrypted at reception.
+This is done by the VPN client (on end-user machines) and by the VPN concentrator on the corporate network side.

+VPN rely on 2 protocols to operate :
+- **L2TP** (Layer 2 Tunnelling Protocol)
+- **PPTP** (Point-to-Point Tunnelling Protocol)

-A VPN Concentrator is a specialized networking hardware device that aggregates multiple VPN connections from remote clients.
+A **VPN Concentrator** is a specialized networking hardware device that aggregates multiple VPN connections from remote clients.
 It simplifies and centralizes the management of VPN connections, to allow access from remote users or branch offices to the main network.
 It is placed at the forefront of the network, next to the firewall.
 It comes with dedicated software to support VPN connections.